A German Immigrant Girl Shares Her Adventure

 And it was indeed a grand and imposing sight to see the substantial foam-capped billows rising in their fury seemingly to the very clouds, then sinking again to such fearful depths.

 Indeed, Bitter were the tears I shed when the kind-hearted sailors committed her body to the deep.
-She had been a kind, faithful friend, and to lose her was to lose all.
+She had been a kind, faithful friend; losing her was to lose all.

 If I had dreamed that such a calamity was in store for me, I should not have launched out into the world as I had.
 But I had not, and earnestly as I wished myself back in the fatherland, it was useless to repine, for there was now no alternative for me but to go forward to the strange, unknown land to which we were rapidly approaching.

-When I reached New York, I wrote to Dora's brother of her death, for he lived in another city; but I did not go there as we had intended, for I felt that I had no claims upon his hospitality.
+When I reached New York, I wrote to Dora's brother about her death, for he lived in another city.
+But I did not go there as we had intended, for I felt that I had no claims upon his hospitality.
 Besides, I was not sure that I might not sometime return to Germany if I did not meet with success here.

-I also wrote an account of poor Dora's death to a sister of hers, who was still living as a servant in my native city and had once been a valued servant in my father's house.
-I did not seek a situation in New York at once, for I was still feeble from the effects of my journey but hired a comfortable lodging in which I intended to remain until I recovered my strength.
+I also wrote an account of poor Dora's death to her sister, who was still living as a servant in my native city and had once been a valued servant in my father's house.
+I did not seek a situation in New York at once, for I was still feeble from the effects of my journey, but I hired a comfortable lodging in which I intended to remain until I recovered my strength.

 But it would not do to wait too long, for my funds were rapidly vanishing, and as soon as possible, I began to look about me to see what I could find to do.
 I desired a situation as a teacher but failed to find one, though I made applications in many directions because every post was filled.
 I next sought music scholars in various places, and in this, I was somewhat more successful.